chaunceygardiner/weewx-realtime_gauge-data/readme.txt

 loop packet.
 A default installation will result in the generated gauge-data.txt file being placed in the $HTML_ROOT directory.
-The Realtime gauge-data extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the Realtime gauge-data extension wiki.
+The Realtime gauge-data extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the RealTime Gauge-Data extension wiki.